xiaoyunyang/web-dev-cheatsheets/guides/git-tutorial.md

 	`$ cd directoryPath`

-2. Make a new folder called `ProjectName`.
+2. Make a new folder called `project-name`.

-	`$ mkdir ProjectName`
+	`$ mkdir project-name`

-3. Go into the `ProjectName` folder
+3. Go into the `project-name` folder

-	`$ cd ProjectName`
+	`$ cd project-name`

-4. Initialize the `ProjectName` folder as a git repo.
+4. Initialize the `project-name` folder as a git repo.
 This essentially makes this folder a "local git repo".

 	`$ git init`

 5. Link your "local git repo" to a "remote git repo" that you own.
 Call this remote git repo `origin`.

-	`$ git remote add origin ssh://git@github.com/userC/ProjectName.git`
+	`$ git remote add origin ssh://git@github.com/userC/project-name.git`

-6. Populate the `ProjectName` folder on your computer (i.e., local repo) with the files from the remote repo's master branch.
+6. Populate the `project-name` folder on your computer (i.e., local repo) with the files from the remote repo's master branch.

 	`$ git pull origin master`

-7. List the files in your `ProjectName` folder to make sure the pull was successful.
+7. List the files in your `project-name` folder to make sure the pull was successful.
 You should see this folder populated with files downloaded from the remote repo

 	`$ ls`

 8. Link your "local git repo" to another remote git repo that userB owns.
-Recall you forked the `ProjectName` repo from userB.
+Recall you forked the `project-name` repo from userB.
 The upstream user's (i.e., userB) repo.
 Call this `upstream`.

-	`$ git remote add upstream https://github.com/userB/ProjectName`
+	`$ git remote add upstream https://github.com/userB/project-name`

 9. Make sure `origin` and `upstream` are both available remote.

 	`$ git remote`

-10. Now open a file within `ProjectName` in [Atom](https://atom.io/) or another text editor.
+10. Now open a file within `project-name` in [Atom](https://atom.io/) or another text editor.
 Make some changes to the code.
 To sync your local repo with your remote repo, do this:

 	```
 	$ git fetch origin